mimic-sussex/sema/assets/tutorial/02-live-coding/04-sampling/index.md

 > {{3}imp,{0.1}pha}|patterndrone2;
 ```

-The example below does a a very rough timestretch (although it clicks a bit)
+The example below does a very rough timestretch (although it clicks a bit)

 ```
 > {{16}imp,{0.1}pha}|convol5;